aladdad/hello-world/README.md

 My name is Abdulaziz Nawar Aladdad.
-I am from Saudi Arabia
+i am from Saudi Arabia
 currently i'm an economics major
 however i am also minoring in cit
 and i find it really insightful